How to Use ChatGPT with StreetSpring for Business Location Research

 Frequently Asked Questions

 Can ChatGPT look up StreetSpring survivability scores directly?
-No. ChatGPT does not have real-time access to StreetSpring's platform.
+No. ChatGPT has no live connection to StreetSpring.
 Run your address in StreetSpring first, then paste the score and factor data into your ChatGPT prompt.

 What does ChatGPT add that StreetSpring doesn't provide?
-StreetSpring provides the empirical survivability score and factor breakdown.
-ChatGPT adds conversational reasoning—helping you interpret factors, generate due diligence questions, compare trade-offs, and frame data for presentations.
+StreetSpring provides the empirical score and factor breakdown.
+ChatGPT adds conversational reasoning, multi-location trade-offs, scenario testing, competitor strategy framing, and polished client-ready summaries.

 Related Resources